Python-GIS-book/site/source/part1/chapter-01/md/00-motivation.md

 # Motivation

-The main part of the first half of this course is to learn to program in Python.
+The goal of the first part of this book is to learn to program in Python.
 However, in addition to learning to program, we hope to help you learn a number of other skills related to open science.
 These include:

 1. Writing programs that are easy to understand and share
 2. Keeping a log of the changes you make to your programs